courtois-neuromod/cneuromod_docs/source/DATASETS.md

 This dataset contains functional data acquired while showing participants episodes of the Friends TV show in English.
 It includes seasons 1 to 5 for all subjects.
 Each episode is cut in two segments (a/b) to allow more flexible scanning and give participants opportunities for breaks.
 There is a small overlap between the segments to allow participants to catch up with the storyline.
 The task BIDS entity identifies the season, episode and segments (a/b) as such `task-s<eason>e<pisode>[ab]`.

 :::{important}
 A mistake happened when ripping the first season, causing `s01e01` and `s01e06` to be swapped in name and order of presentation.
 Files were renamed afterward to match external data such as annotations.
-However the order of presentation remains, slighly disrupting the storyline presented to the participant.
+However the order of presentation remains, slightly disrupting the storyline presented to the participant.
 :::